mtschirs/quizduellapi/README.md

 #Quizduell API
 Inofficial interface to the Quizduell web API written in Python and distributed under GPLv3.
 Start games, write messages, find users and more.
+####Demo
+[This bot for Quizduell](http://quizgamebot.appspot.com) is based on this project.
+It automatically sends and answers game requests, writes messages and plays on beginner, advanced and expert level.
 ####Example 1 - Statistics
 The following code authenticates a Quizduell user and retrieves some statistics:
 ```python